natebirkholz/Artmospherez/README.md

 # Artmospherez

 Weather app using public domain art works to display the current and forthcoming weather.
 V1.0 currently in review with Apple.
+V1.1 nearly ready to submit.

 Demonstrated skills:
 1. JSONSerialization